-Gabriella Teychenné (/’teɪʃɛnɛ/) is a young English conductor working in an impressive range of musical engagements.
-Acclaimed for eliciting powerful performances with expressive and elegant physicality, she has already led the music of over one hundred different composers in all settings of symphonic, opera, ballet, contemporary, choral and more at venues including the Royal Festival Hall, Barbican and Wigmore Hall, and is regularly featured on national radio stations such as the BBC.
+Gabriella Teychenné (/’teɪʃɛnɛ/) is engaged internationally in an impressive range of musical engagements.
+Eliciting powerful and expressive performances, she has already conducted the music of over one hundred different composers in all settings of symphonic, opera, ballet, contemporary, choral and more at venues including the Royal Festival Hall, Barbican, Wigmore Hall, and on the BBC.

-Highlights from recent seasons include appearances and returns with all of the London BBC ensembles, the National Symphony Orchestra of Ireland, London Philharmonic Orchestra, Aarhus Symphony Orchestra, Norwegian Radio Orchestra, Royal Liverpool Philharmonic Orchestra, Scottish Opera Orchestra, Britten Sinfonia, Ulster Orchestra, Rotterdam Philharmonic, Norrköping Symphony Orchestra, Jönköpings Sinfonietta, Kuopio Symphony Orchestra, Oulu Symphony Orchestra, Orchestre des Champs-Elysees, Orchestre de Chambre de Geneve, Orchestre de Chambre du Luxembourg and Orchestre National de Montpellier.
-Future engagements include main season debuts with the Copenhagen Philharmonic, Deutsche Philharmonie Merck, and Joensu City Orchestra.
+In current and recent seasons she has worked with the BBC Symphony Orchestra, BBC Concert Orchestra, BBC Singers, the National Symphony Orchestra of Ireland, London Philharmonic Orchestra, Philharmonia Orchestra, Aarhus Symphony Orchestra, Norwegian Radio Orchestra, Royal Liverpool Philharmonic Orchestra, Scottish Opera Orchestra, Britten Sinfonia, Ulster Orchestra, Rotterdam Philharmonic, Norrköping Symphony Orchestra, Jönköpings Sinfonietta, Kuopio Symphony Orchestra, Oulu Symphony Orchestra, Orchestre des Champs-Elysees, Orchestre de Chambre de Geneve, Orchestre de Chambre du Luxembourg and Orchestre National de Montpellier, Deutsche Philharmonie Merck, and Joensuu City Orchestra.

 ... a highly concentrated evening with a rich sound.